 Bring a large, wide pot of water to a boil, with enough to enable the dumplings to rise once they are cooked.
 Once the water is boiling, carefully add the dumplings.
 Let them cook for 4-5 minutes until they rise to the top.
 Remove with a slotted spoon and set aside.

-Place the Pine Nuts in a pan over a medium heat.
+Place the pine nuts in a pan over a medium heat.
 Toast for 3-5 minutes until golden brown, shifting occasionally.
 Remove from the pan.
-In a salad bowl, toss the rinsed Green Leaves with the chopped Plum Tomatoes, the halved olives, the sliced Red Onion, a drizzle of oil, and some seasoning.
+In a salad bowl, toss the rinsed green leaves with the chopped plum tomatoes, the halved olives, the sliced red onion, a drizzle of oil, and some seasoning.

 BUTTERY DUMPLINGS